BMW: Russia

+Russian-market 3 Series and 5 Series cars are assembled from complete knock-down components in Kaliningrad beginning in 1999.
+In March 2022, BMW withdrew from the Russian market and ceased production within Russia in response to the Russian invasion of Ukraine.

+Uruguay

+In Uruguay, Spanish-born businessman José Arijón founded Convex (later Camur), which assembled BMW cars from 1965 to 1992.
+Four models were produced: the 1600, 2002, 3 Series and 5 Series, totalling 12,000 units.

 Vehicle importers

 Canada

 BMW's first dealership in Canada, located in Ottawa, was opened in 1969.
 In 1986, BMW established a head office in Canada.

 BMW sold 28,149 vehicles in Canada in 2008.

 Japan

 BMW Japan Corp, a wholly owned subsidiary, imports and distributes BMW vehicles in Japan.

 Philippines

 BMW Philippines, an owned subsidiary of San Miguel Corporation, is the official importer and distributor of BMW in the Philippines.

 BMW sold 920 vehicles in the Philippines in 2019.

-South Korea
+Korea

-BMW Korea imports BMW vehicles in South Korea with more than fifty service centers to fully accomplish to South Korean customers.
-Also, BMW Korea has its own driving center in Incheon.
+BMW Korea imports BMW vehicles in South Korea with more than fifty service centers to fully cater to South Korean customers.
+BMW Korea has its own driving center near Incheon International Airport.

+Criticism

+BMW has received criticism for attempting to lock vehicle hardware features behind subscription fees.
+In 2018, BMW stated at the Detroit Auto Show that they will start charging users a subscription fee for Apple Car Play.
+After receiving widespread criticism, BMW removed the subscription.
+In 2022, BMW announced that they will start charging owners $18 a month to use heated seats.
+They removed the feature in 2023 after it was criticised.